 For people with NPC, doctors examine lymph nodes in a triangle-shaped area formed by three points: where the neck meets the shoulder, where the collarbone joins the tip of the shoulder, and where the front half of the collarbone meets the base of the neck.

 NX: The regional lymph nodes cannot be evaluated.

 N0 (N plus zero): There is no evidence of cancer in the regional lymph nodes.

 N1: Cancer has spread to lymph nodes above the triangular area described above.
-The lymph nodes are on the same side of the neck as the primary tumor, and the cancer found in the lymph nodes is 6 centimeters (cm) or smaller.
+The lymph nodes are on the same side of the neck as the primary tumor.
+The cancer found in the lymph nodes is 6 centimeters (cm) or smaller.